cunybpl/nycet_pnp/src/content/measurement_techniques/true-rms-power.md

 ### Type of Measurement

-<strong>Electrical energy measurements are direct measurements of energy</strong>, and the obtained data can be used to calculate the annual energy consumption of the system or component.
+Electrical energy measurements are <strong>direct measurements of energy</strong>, and the obtained data can be used to calculate the annual energy consumption of the system or component.

 This methodology can also be used as a <strong>proxy measurement</strong> of operational hours of the system or component.
 Daily or weekly models can be developed to better characterize the equipment.